-When you start using it, you’ll likely make a few mistakes, as we all do with any new software.
-However, it’s been designed to avoid overwhelm and with the users at the forefront.
-Most of the time, setting up automations just requires a little pre-planning, a few clicks, and a test or two.
+You’ll likely make a few mistakes when you start using it, as we all do with any new software.
+However, it’s been designed to avoid overwhelming users at the forefront.
+Most of the time, setting up automation requires a little pre-planning, a few clicks, and a test or two.
 And it’s something you can do yourself.
-No expert required.
+No expert is required.

 How can AI affect and change the recruiter role and affect HR?

-Furthermore, the quality of hire will increase, recruiters will have more time to focus on more complex, human-required tasks, and mundane, repetitive tasks will be lessened.
+Furthermore, the quality of hire will increase.
+Recruiters will have more time to focus on more complex and less tedious tasks.

 Is AI the next step for your recruiting strategy?

-The truth is, AI can be a valuable tool for any company, no matter the size or stage of its life.
-If you’re planning on growing your team or, perhaps even franchising, AI will be a powerful tool for the sake of your time and your organization’s success.
+The truth is AI can be a valuable tool for any company, no matter the size or stage of its life.
+If you plan on growing your team or, perhaps even franchising, AI will be a powerful tool for your time and your organization’s success.